jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function then iterates over the `test_stats_per_model` list and adds the metric values to the `metrics_dict` dictionary.

 If there are metrics to compare, the function determines the minimum and maximum values among the metric values.
-It then generates a filename for the plot based on the `output_feature_name` and `file_format` parameters.
+It then generates a filename for the plot based on the `output_feature_name` and saves the plot using the `visualization_utils.compare_classifiers_plot` function.

-Finally, the function calls the `compare_classifiers_plot` function from the `visualization_utils` module to create the bar plot.
-The `metrics`, `metrics_names`, and `model_names_list` are passed as arguments to the `compare_classifiers_plot` function.
-The `adaptive` parameter is set based on whether the minimum value is less than 0 or the maximum value is greater than 1.
-The title of the plot is set to "Performance comparison on {output_feature_name}" and the filename is specified if `output_directory` is provided.

-The function does not return any value (`None`).
+The function does not return any value.

 ### **Function Details**
 The code defines a function `compare_performance` that takes in several parameters and produces a bar plot visualization for model comparison based on evaluation performance statistics.